RyanAugust/nfldb/README.md

 **Maintained version of NFLDB**

-This fork is intended upgrade the original package to full Python 3.x compatability Originally Authored by [Andrew Gallant](https://github.com/BurntSushi/nflgame)
+This fork is intended upgrade the original package to full Python 3.x compatability.

+Originally Authored by [Andrew Gallant](https://github.com/BurntSushi/nflgame)